 No pens will be used in Reading Room.
 Pencils only are permitted.

-Personal belongings should be left in lockers outside the Reading Room (£1.00 returnable deposit required)
+Personal belongings should be left in lockers outside the Reading Room

 No liquids or sprays (eg for cleaning lenses) to be used in the reading room.

 Lights, microphones etc should be securely fixed and not liable to fall onto documents on the table.